Files

 7. Lookup Zone Descriptions

-From the previous Exercise, notice that there are some water meters that don't have matching property details (inspect the Unmerged Requestor port on the FeatureMerger).
+From the previous Exercise, notice that some water meters don't have matching property details (inspect the Unmerged Requestor port in the FeatureMerger).
 We want to continue working with all our water meter features in the next step of the workflow.

 Add a DatabaseJoiner to the canvas, and connect it to both the Output port from the ListConcatenator and the Unmerged Requestor output port on the FeatureJoiner to ensure we're performing a Left Join from the previous step.

-For the Join On parameter, the Feature Attribute is from the data coming into the DatabaseJoiner from the workspace.
+For the Join On parameter, the Feature Attribute is from the data that is imported into the DatabaseJoiner from the workspace.
 The Table Field is from the table we are reading in using the DatabaseJoiner.
 Use the ZONE_CODE attribute for both parameters to perform the join.

-Unlike the FeatureJoiner, you can filter out any attributes you do not want to merge to your dataset.
+Unlike the FeatureJoiner, you can filter out any attributes you do not want to merge into your dataset.
 For the Fields to Add parameter, add the ZONE_DESCRIPTION.
-The DatabaseJoiner also allows for greater control on cardinality.
+The DatabaseJoiner also allows for greater control over cardinality.
 For this example, since we know that there should only be one ZONE_CODE in the lookup table for each ZONE_CODE, we’ll select Must Match Exactly One (1:1) as the Cardinality.

 Finally, so we know which table the data is coming from, set the Accumulation Mode to Prefix Joined and set the Prefix parameter to LOT_.